kok3shidoll/ra1npoc/README.md

 - iPhone 5 (iOS 10.2.1)
     - Works
     *successful checkm8 and loaded stage2, but unable to send pongoOS (via lightning to USB camera adapter).
-However, this device be able to send pongoOS by switching to the lightning to USB 3 camera adapter with power supply.*
+However, this device is able to send pongoOS by switching to the lightning to USB 3 camera adapter with power supply.*

 - iPhone 5 (iOS 9.1)
     - Not Works